d-dof/survey_in_m2/survey_in_m2.md

 <a name="zhu2003"> </a>[39] Xiaojin Zhu, Zoubin Ghahramani, and John D Lafferty.
 Semi-supervised learning using gaussian fields and harmonic functions.
 In *Proceedings of the 20th International Conference on Machine learning*, pages 912–919, 2003.

 <a name="oliver2018"> </a>[40] Avital Oliver, Augustus Odena, Colin A Raffel, Ekin Dogus Cubuk, and Ian Goodfellow.
 Realistic evaluation of deep semi-supervised learning algorithms.
 In *Advances in Neural Information Processing Systems*, pages 3235–3246, 2018.

+<a name="lee2013"> </a>[41] Dong-Hyun Lee.
+Pseudo-label: The simple and efficient semi-supervised learning method for deep neural networks.
+In Workshop on challenges in representation learning, ICML, volume 3, page 2, 2013.